fedora-copr/copr/doc/user_documentation.rst

 SCM
 ^^^

-This method allows you to build from any Git or DistGit repository (note: building from DistGit is currently only supported by `rpkg`).
-You can specify Clone repo URL and other optional params like **'Commitish'** or **'Subdirectory'** (which gives a certain `treeish` together by the way, see:
+This method allows you to build from any Git or DistGit repository.
+You can specify Clone repo URL and other optional params like **'Commitish'** or **'Subdirectory'** (giving a certain `treeish`, see:
 `gitglossary <https://git-scm.com/docs/gitglossary#gitglossary-aiddeftree-ishatree-ishalsotreeish>`_).
 and then pick a tool that will be used to generate SRPM from the given repository content.

-You can get more information about the srpm generation part in the documentation for the individual packaging tools.
+You can get more information about the srpm generation in the documentation for the individual packaging tools.
 See `rpkg <https://pagure.io/rpkg-client>`_ and `tito <https://github.com/dgoodwin/tito>`_.

 One tool that we offer is totally a custom one: `make srpm`.